Post Traumatic Stress Disorder (PTSD)

 How Ketamine Can Help

 Ketamine is a NMDA receptor antagonist, meaning it blocks glutamate receptors.
 Glutamate regulates psychological conditions like depression and anxiety and transmits pain signals.
 When the receptors are blocked, a chemical reaction occurs and more glutamate is produced which researchers believe relives pain and improves mental health conditions by balancing the mood regulation chemicals in the brain.
 Additionally, ketamine triggers neurogenesis, which is the creation of new neurons in the brain, and reactivation of neurons that may have been laying dormant.
 This activation creates new and stronger connections between those neurons, stimulating growth and connections of neural pathways.
 As these pathways develop, your brain becomes more resilient and adaptable to the stressors in life.
 What SSRI’s take months or years to do, intravenous ketamine can do in hours or days.
+However, to truly heal old trauma, it is important to enlist the care of trained trauma therapists which we can provide for you.
+As the wounds begin to heal, we find that Integration Coaching is an incredible tool to help you begin to take your life back into your own hands as you move forward and accomplish the goals that you have set for your future.

 Study: 1. https://ajp.psychiatryonline.org/